 The Provincial Policy Statement defines hazardous forest types for Wildland Fire as, forest types assessed as being associated with the risk of high to extreme wildland fire using risk assessment tools established by the Ministry of Natural Resources and Forestry, as amended from time to time.
-Development shall generally be directed to areas outside of lands that are unsafe due to the presence of hazardous forest types for wildland fire.
-However, development may be permitted in lands with hazardous forest types where the risk is mitigated in accordance with Wildland Fire assessment and mitigation standards as identified by the Ministry of Natural Resources and Forestry.
+Development may be permitted in lands with hazardous forest types where the risk is mitigated in accordance with Wildland Fire assessment and mitigation standards as identified by the Ministry of Natural Resources and Forestry.

 Proponents submitting a planning application for lands that contain forested areas may be required to undertake a site review to assess for the risk of high to extreme wildland fire behaviour on the subject lands and adjacent lands (to the extent possible).
-A general indication of hazardous forest types for Wildland Fire are identified on Schedule $B - Map \ 1$ to this Plan.
+A general indication of hazardous forest types for Wildland Fire are identified on Schedule B - Map 1 to this Plan.
 If development is proceeding where high to extreme risk for wildland fire is present, proponents are required to identify measures that outline how the risk will be mitigated.